czumyl/czumyl/README.md

 - 👋 Hi, I’m @czumyl
 - 👀 I'm interested in everything that makes my life easier.
-- 🌱 I’m currently learning basics of Python.
+- 🌱 I’m currently learning basics of Python & dockers.

 <!---
 czumyl/czumyl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.